glasgowm148/ergonaut-handbook/Ergo/FAQ.md

 1. Supporting truly decentralized infrastructure, and;
 1. Supporting privacy as a basic human right.

 The Treasury’s allocation of Ergs is equivalent to 10% of the total block reward over the first 2 years and leaves miners with a block reward of 67.5 Ergs per block.
-After 2 years, the Treasury will continue to receive the part of the block reward that exceeds 67.5 Erg, however, this will be 0 after year 2.5 when the block reward becomes 66 Ergs per block
+After 2 years, the Treasury will continue to receive the part of the block reward that exceeds 67.5 Erg, however, this will be 0 after year 2.5 when the block reward becomes 66 Ergs per block.

 More information on [ergoplatform.org](https://ergoplatform.org/en/foundation/) and [Emission Schedule](https://ergoplatform.org/en/blog/2019_05_20-curve/)